treycole/pythtb/CONTRIBUTING.md

   Write code that is straightforward and easy to understand.
 Our aim is to produce reliable and maintainable code—simplicity in design is highly valued.

 - **Comprehensive Documentation:**
   Every edge-case should be clearly documented.
-Whether it’s a non-obvious behavior, defined sign, conjugate, or any special case, please explain it in the code comments and documentation.
+Whether it’s a non-obvious behavior, non-standard convention, or any special case, please explain it in the code comments and documentation.

 - **Simple Class Structure:**
   When designing new classes or refactoring existing ones, strive for a minimal and intuitive interface.
 Avoid unnecessary complexity; the simpler the design, the easier it is to maintain and extend.

 - **Handling Ambiguity:**
   In situations where a function could produce ambiguous output, it is better to print a warning and refrain from returning a potentially confusing result.
 This approach helps maintain trust and clarity for the end user.

+- **Vectorizing:**
+   Where possible, avoid nested `for` loops in favor of vectorized operations, especially for linear algebra operations.
+This helps avoid bottlenecks and keeps the code running smoothly and effeciently.

 ## How to Contribute